Kids can imagine what it was like to be on the Mayflower with this educational paper plate boat craft with FREE template of the decks inside.

 Supplies:

-2 Regular sized popsicle sticks-affiliate link
+- 2 Regular sized popsicle sticks

-2 Small sized popsicle sticks-affiliate link
+- 2 Small sized popsicle sticks

 Directions:

-Have child cut out the craft template making sure not to cut on the dotted line of the boat template.
+Next, children cut out the craft template making sure not to cut on the dotted line of the boat template.

-Have child glue the boat template on making sure to only put glue on the reverse side of the boat deck layers.
+Help the children glue the boat template on making sure to only put glue on the reverse side of the boat deck layers.

 The Mayflower had 3 levels.
 The upper deck was mostly reserved for the crew.
 The lower deck was where the pilgrims remained.
 I can’t even imagine being inside a boat with 102 people for about 2 months.
 This area was less than 6 feet tall–cramped, I think yes!
 The lower deck is where they kept the supplies.